 For 15 long (and cold) months, I served as a platoon commander in the Swedish armed forces.
 As a sergeant, I learned a valuable lesson from leading mandatory physical exercise sessions every morning:

-However, if you order them to do push-ups on your count without giving them a push-up goal to aim for, even the toughest recruits will start to moan already at 15 push-ups.
+However, if you order them to do push-ups on your count without giving them a push-up goal to aim for, even the toughest recruits will start to moan at 15 push-ups.

 The lesson?
 Information is power.
 Yield it.

 If you want to get the most from your team, give them the bigger picture.
 If you want to break people down before building them up again, deprive them of basic information.